microsoft/microsoft-performance-toolkit-sdk/samples/readme.md

 #### Source Data Cookers

 These Data Cookers consume data from a single Custom Data Source.
-They take part in parsing and processing of a data source.
+They take part in processing of a data source.

 #### Composite Data Cookers